GaetanLF/Fill-the-Pokedex/README.md

-# Fill the Pokedex : how to perform a simple web scrapping code
+# Fill the Pokedex : how to perform a simple web scrapping using Pokemon data
 ### Authors : Gaëtan LE FLOCH, Lucas PRUTKI, Alexis VIGNARD

 This project aims to complete a so-called "Pokedex" using available data on pokedex.org.
 We begin with a small database containing names, HPs, types ect. and we add informations such as height, weight, catch rate and hatch steps.